 Corporate law and securities law deter violations only if insiders expect punishment will ensue.
-Punishment includes formal penalties and litigation-related costs.
-As the likelihood of punishment declines, so does deterrence.
+Punishment includes formal penalties and litigation-related costs.48 As the like-lihood of punishment declines, so does deterrence.49

 The law provides for monetary fines and damages and for imprisonment.
-While financial penalties on the firm hurt insiders only to the extent they own shares, financial penalties on insiders can have real sting.
-If an insider cannot protect her assets from seizure, the possibility of financial loss will have a deterrent effect.
-And so will the possibility of imprisonment.
-Insiders can be imprisoned for violating U.S. securities laws, theft, fraud (including wire fraud), perjury, or contempt of court.
+While financial penalties on the firm hurt insiders only to the extent they own shares, financial penalties on insiders can have real sting.50 If an insider cannot protect her assets from seizure, the possibility of financial loss will have a deterrent effect-as will the possibility of imprisonment.
+Insiders can be imprisoned for violating U.S. securities laws,51 theft,52 fraud (including wire fraud),53 perjury,54 or contempt of court.55